cyanogen-update-tracker/cyanogen-update-tracker-api/README.md

 ###Version Data
 - You can use the bundled version data or a version data API from Cyanogen if it exists.
 - The app will automatically read the version data from the `update_data_link` specified in the database.
-- Follow the einstructions of the [push sender project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-push-sender) to update the version data in the database (for push notifications).
+- Follow the instructions of the [push sender project] (https://github.com/arjanvlek/android-cyanogen-update-tracker-push-sender) to update the version data in the database (for push notifications).

 #Notes
 - Using a Cyanogen API for version data is at your own risk.
 If Cyanogen sues you, I'm not responsible.